 The Reagent Type 4 Working Solution should be prepared fresh just prior to use by addition of the Protease Inhibitor Cocktail for plant cell and tissue extracts (10 μ l/ml).
-Prepare enough Reagent Type 4 Working Solution for the amount of plant tissue to be extracted (each mg of plant tissue requires 4 μ l of Reagent Type 4 Working Solution).
+Prepare enough Reagent Type 4 Working Solution for the amount of plant tissue to be extracted.
+Each mg of plant tissue requires 4 μ l of Reagent Type 4 Working Solution to prepare the hydrophobic fraction.